wendisha/findmyschool_backend/DEV-LOG.md

     -Changed app name from School Search NY to Find My School.
     -Impt commits of the day:
         Add Scaffold generated files for School
-        Properly namespaced and added class inrehitance to Users and Schools
+        Properly namespaced and added class inrehitance to Users and Schools.
+Nested school resources.

 09/05/19:
     -Decided on app Rails API associations to be: